Smoked turkey breast is an amazing Thanksgiving dinner option if you are cooking for a small group.

 I’ll also show you how to make an easy rub to complement the succulent and flavor-packed turkey breast, and a beautiful glaze to finish it off with.

-We’ll also make two side dishes of smoked squash (or pumpkin if you are in Australia) puree and BBQ steamed garlic buttery green beans to go with your meal.
+We’ll also make two side dishes of smoked squash puree and BBQ steamed garlic buttery green beans to go with your meal.

-What you will need to make the smoked turkey breast
+What you will need to make smoked turkey breast

-When selecting a turkey breast to smoke, I tend to ask my butcher for the largest he can get, around 6 to 7lbs.
+When selecting a turkey breast to smoke, ask your butcher for the largest boneless turkey breast you can get, around 6 to 7lbs.